What is Chapter 13 Bankruptcy?

 However, a chapter 13 plan normally lasts 3 to 5 years while a normal chapter 7 only lasts around 3 months.
 Additionally, a chapter 13 is almost always more expensive for the debtor.

 How long will my repayment plan last under a Chapter 13 bankruptcy?

 This all depends on your income.
 If your monthly income is greater than the median income for a family of your size in Michigan then your plan will last 5 years.
-If your monthly income is less than the median income for your household size then your plan will only last 3 years.
+If your monthly income is less than the median income for your household size then your plan may only last 3 years.

 What are some of the advantages of filing a Chapter 13 in Michigan?

 Have a Michigan Bankruptcy Attorney Evaluate Your Chapter 13 Eligibility